pakastin/clocktick/Readme.md

     npm install clocktick

 ## testing
-Clone to desktop and then run following commands at clocktick folder
+Clone to desktop and then run following commands at clocktick folder:

     npm install
     npm test